papito/ballot/README.md

 ### Starting up development

-If you are special and don't have Make on your system, just look at the Makefile and run the commands manually.
+If you are special and don't have Make installed on your system, just look at the Makefile and run the commands manually.

 #### Server